 - In North America, it's considered bad luck if a black cat crosses your path and good luck if a white cat crosses your path.
 In the U.K., switch the colors, I guess unless you live in Yorkshire.

 - Finding a white hair on a black cat brings good luck.
 Don't pluck it though, or your luck may turn bad.

 - A strange black cat on a porch brings prosperity to the owner.
 (Scottish Lore)

 - A black cat seen from behind portends a bad omen.
 (And a black cat seen from the front is a GOOD omen?)

 - Ahhh...an explanation here: If a black cat walks towards you, it brings good fortune, but if it walks away, it takes the good luck with it.

-- If a black cat crosses your path while you're driving, turn your hat around backwards and mark an X on your windshield to prevent bad luck.
+- If a black cat crosses your path while you're driving, turn your hat around backward and mark an X on your windshield to prevent bad luck.
 Oh my, what if you aren't wearing a hat?
 Or you're not carrying a felt-tip pen or lipstick?
 Please, don't try this one at home!
 (Or while you're driving.)

 Black Cats and Witches

 Black cats have long been associated with witches and witchcraft to the extent that during October, the Month of Halloween, black cats and witches are favorite icons used for costumes, home decor, and party themes.
 This trend is so embedded in modern society that we've forgotten that the modern holiday we celebrate as Halloween has ancient beginnings as well as names: